rmsk2/f256_mahjong/README.md

 When playing the game you can return to BASIC at any time by pressing the RUN/STOP key (on your F256 K's keyboard) or alternatively `Ctrl+c` on any Foenix 8 bit machine.
 When you press any other key a new random start configuration is created.
-This start configuration is constructed in such a way that it is guaranteed to be solvable.
+As a default this start configuration is constructed in such a way that it is guaranteed to be solvable.
 This in  turn does not mean that the player will actually follow the exact steps to clear the playing field.
 I estimate that the probability for successfully clearing the playing field is between 10% and 20%.

+Alternatively the start configuration can be chosen at random, which tends to make the game more difficult.
+The strategy used, i.e. `RANDOM` or `SOLVEABLE` is displayed in the first line of the screen.
+Pressing F3 changes the strategy to `RANDOM` and F5 changes it back to `SOLVEABLE`.
+Additionally up to 14 moves can be undone by pressing F1.

 # Building the software